Meet Our Educational Consulting Team

 As an educational consultant, reading specialist, teacher, administrator, parent, and grandparent, Barbara Leventhal knows what it’s like to experience the stress and frustration at every step in the education process.
 Her empathy for her students makes things easier for both them and their parents.

 Barbara earned her BS in Education from the University of Virginia and her MS in Reading from Barry University.
+She is a Wilson trained reading specialist, with experience in diagnosis and remediation of language based reading disorders for students with Dyslexia and other reading difficulties.
 She serves the community as a Block Captain for the American Heart Association, and as a member of the Board of Trustees at Temple Beth El of Boca where she is VP of Education.
 She is a professional member of the Independent Educational Consultants Association (IECA) and the Small Boarding Schools Association (SBSA).

 Since 2013, Kathy Hart has been an invaluable asset to our educational team at Score At The Top Learning Center and School in Palm Beach Gardens, first serving as an expert teacher and tutor specializing in high school English and test preparation for the ACT and SAT.
 In her vital role as educational consultant, Kathy guides students through the various aspects of the college planning and application process, from consulting on high school course selection and extracurricular activities to preparing students for effective college visits and interviews.
 That inspirational guidance takes her students through the more subjective elements of the application process, too: developing creative essay ideas, drafting essays, and improving student writing.
 The end product of the collaboration: applications and essays that make her students stand out!
 She also regularly attends conferences and visits colleges to stay abreast of the most recent admissions trends.